-Northlight Theatre will honor actor Harry Lennix with the 2017 Speak Up!
-Award at the Theatre’s premier fundraising event, “Staging the Future Together,” on Saturday, November 4, 2017.
+Northlight Theatre honored actor Harry Lennix with the 2017 Speak Up!
+Award at the Theatre’s premier fundraising event, “Staging the Future Together.”
 The Speak Up!
 Award recognizes individuals who “speak up” about important issues impacting our society.
 Recipients must also have a connection to Northlight Theatre and should exemplify leadership, advocacy, and a deep commitment to community.

 Artistic Director BJ Jones comments, “Harry Lennix has been an articulate, passionate advocate for social change and inspiration for the thirty years that I have known him.
 We are proud to recognize his voice and his efforts as a member of the Northlight Family.”